 GeneCards Summary for REL Gene

 REL (REL Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
-Diseases associated with REL include histoplasmosis and b-cell lymphomas.
-Among its related pathways are Immune System and Ras signaling pathway.
+Diseases associated with REL include Reticuloendotheliosis and B-Cell Lymphomas.
+Among its related pathways are Development IGF-1 receptor signaling and Bacterial infections in CF airways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is NFKB1.
+An important paralog of this gene is RELA.

 UniProtKB/Swiss-Prot for REL Gene